Nanobiotechnology: Nanomedicine

 Nanoparticles are already widely used in medicine.
 Its applications overlap with those of nanobots and in some cases it may be difficult to distinguish between them.
 They can be used to for diagnosis and targeted drug delivery, encapsulating medicine.
 Some can be manipulated using magnetic fields and, for example, experimentally, remote-controlled hormone release has been achieved this way.

-On example advanced application under development are "Trojan horse" designer-nanoparticles that makes blood cells eat away – from the inside out – portions of atherosclerotic plaque that cause heart attacks and are the current most common cause of death globally.
+One example advanced application under development are "Trojan horse" designer-nanoparticles that makes blood cells eat away – from the inside out – portions of atherosclerotic plaque that cause heart attacks and are the current most common cause of death globally.